BoredLuchador/TacoBueno/README-cmd.md

 This is basically a table of the commands and some basic details.
-It is still better to use the help command since the help command is much easier to update
+It is still better to use the help command since the help command is much easier to update.

 | Commands       |  |
 |----------------|--|